galaxy-genome-annotation/python-chado/README.md

 ## History

 - 2.3.3
-    - Fix skip_missing option for blast loader
+    - Better error reporting for blast loader

 - 2.3.2
     - Fix interproscan loader only loading the first result of XML v5